sanazv/CarND-Vehicle-Detection/writeup.md

 ### HOG (Histogram of Oriented Gradients) Features

 ### Color Features
+One the elements of the feature vector is the histogram of pixel value intentisity in the three color channels.
+Here is an example of color features for car and non-car images:

+![alt text][color_f]

 ### Color Space
 The choice of color space can make an impact on the classification accuacy.
 The differece between car and non-car images are more visible in certain colorspace channels than others.
 Here I provide examples of such differences accorss a series of colorspaces.